MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/monitor-database-deadlocks.md

 -   To enable deadlock logging by using the [!INCLUDE[admintool](../developer/includes/admintool.md)], open the server instance for editing, and then select the **Enable Deadlock Monitoring** check box in the **Database** section.

-    For more information about how to use the [!INCLUDE[admintool](../developer/includes/admintool.md)], see [Microsoft Dynamics NAV Server Administration Tool](Microsoft-Dynamics-NAV-Server-Administration-Tool.md).
+    For more information about how to use the [!INCLUDE[admintool](../developer/includes/admintool.md)], see [Business Central Server Administration Tool](administration-tool.md).

 -   To enable logging by using the Set-NAVServerConfiguration cmdlet, include the *keyname EnableDeadlockMonitoring keyvalue true* parameters in the command, such as: